sillsdev/EthnoLib/components/language-chooser/README.md

 The `searchResultModifiers.ts` file includes various helper methods that can be used to create modifiers suitable for different use cases.

-The `language-picker/react/language-chooser-react-mui` is a React component which uses the `language-picker/common/find-language` logic to present a language picker interface.
+The `language-chooser/react/language-chooser-react-mui` is a React component which uses the `language-chooser/common/find-language` logic to present a language chooser interface.

 **See demo on Storybook at [https://sillsdev.github.io/EthnoLib/](https://sillsdev.github.io/EthnoLib/)**